MP3 of the Riemann Zeta Function

-The Riemann Zeta function on the critical line (z = 1/2 + i t for positive real t) looks a lot like a sound wave.
-So much so that I decided I ought to listen to it.
+The Riemann zeta function, for values of its argument located on the critical line (z = 1/2 + i t for real t), looks so much like a sound wave that I decided I ought to listen to it:

-Here is a C program I use to compute (approximate) values of the Zeta function and write them to an existing WAV file.
-(I use an existing file to avoid having to know the header format).
-It writes the imaginary component to the left channel and the real component to the right.
+Here is the C++ program I use to compute (approximate) values of the function for positive arguments (the negative side is the same: zeta(a+bi) = zeta(a-bi)) and write them to an existing WAV file.
+I use an existing file to avoid having to know the WAV header format.
+The value of the Z function is a complex number and the WAV file is stereo audio; so it writes the imaginary component to the left channel and the real component to the right.

-It computes a series sum based on the fundamental definition of the Zeta function:
+The program computes a series sum based on the following rather fundamental formula for the Zeta function:

 zeta(z) = 1/(1-21-z) SIGMA[n=1..inf] -1n-1 n-z